timothymiller/t4-app/README.md

 ## ❓ Why T4?

+T4 is the result of extensive research and testing to identify the best libraries for React Native and Web development.
+We've done the hard work for you, so you can focus on building amazing apps without worrying about performance bottlenecks.

+Whether you're developing a mobile app with React Native or a web app using React, T4 is the perfect choice.
+Our template is designed to seamlessly integrate with your existing projects, making it easy to enhance performance without starting from scratch.

 - Small learning curve
 - Instant feedback, rapid development
 - Universal across **React Native** & **React Web**